 When my mother moved from her Oregon home of 50 years into assisted living, I packed her set of china and sent it to myself wrapped in several aprons and tablecloths that had belonged to her and my grandmother.
 Once I received the box of dishes in Vermont, I realized I didn’t want to throw out these fabric items although many were not in good enough shape to actually use.
 This became the inspiration for Legacy Threads.
 I took my mother and grandmother’s aprons and remade them into aprons for my sisters and nieces.
 The new pieces were a huge success, and I loved the process of recreating something from a treasured family item.

 For 25+ years I worked in higher education administration, retiring in 2013 to focus on Legacy Threads, my family, and my community.
-I live in Northfield, Vermont with my husband, in a 150 year-old house that has been in his family about half of that time.
-We have three grown sons, two granddaughters, a dog and a cat, and lots of vintage items!
+I live in Northfield, Vermont with my husband, in a 150+ year-old house that has been in his family about half of that time.
+We have three grown sons, two granddaughters, one dog, and lots of vintage items!